neoforged/Documentation/docs/resources/server/tags.md

 ## Declaring Your Own Groupings

 Tags are declared in your mod's [datapack][datapack].
-For example, a `TagKey<Block>` with a given identifier of  `modid:foo/tagname` will reference a tag at `/data/<modid>/tags/blocks/foo/tagname.json`.
-Tags for `Block`s, `Item`s, `EntityType`s, `Fluid`s, and `GameEvent`s use the plural forms for their folder location while all other registries use the singular version (`EntityType` uses the folder `entity_types` while `Potion` would use the folder `potion`).
+For example, a `TagKey<Block>` with a given identifier of  `modid:foo/tagname` will reference a tag at `/data/<modid>/tags/block/foo/tagname.json`.
+All registries use their path for the directory name (e.g., `EntityType` uses the folder `entity_type`, `Potion` would use the folder `potion`).
 Similarly, you may append to or override tags declared in other domains, such as Vanilla, by declaring your own JSONs.
-For example, to add your own mod's saplings to the Vanilla sapling tag, you would specify it in `/data/minecraft/tags/blocks/saplings.json`, and Vanilla will merge everything into one tag at reload, if the `replace` option is false.
+For example, to add your own mod's saplings to the Vanilla sapling tag, you would specify it in `/data/minecraft/tags/block/saplings.json`, and Vanilla will merge everything into one tag at reload, if the `replace` option is false.
 If `replace` is true, then all entries before the json specifying `replace` will be removed.
 Values listed that are not present will cause the tag to error unless the value is listed using an `id` string and `required` boolean set to false, as in the following example:

 ```json5
 {